 Again, some of the races we endorse in will be high-profile contests.
 But we also want to help expand the playing field as much as possible, and that means giving some love to candidates who aren't in the top tier.
 We're able to do this because this community understands the need to embrace longer shots and readily accepts that in order to win, you have to take risks.
 And if there's the possibility of a wave election, we want to make sure it crests as high as it can.

 We want to help candidates who can make a meaningful impact

-As we have said, we are open to more challenging contests, but since we’re asking the members of this community to donate money to candidates, we feel it’s incumbent upon us to make sure we vet races properly and only ask you to give to those who merit it.
+As we have said, we are open to more challenging contests, but since we're asking the members of this community to donate money to candidates, we feel it's incumbent upon us to make sure we vet races properly and only ask our community to give to those who merit it.
 That means we take into account both candidate quality and the demographics of the district or state in question.

-How we assess both of these things involves a very detailed and complex analysis, one we’ve continually honed over two decades.
-In short, we want to see that a candidate is running a serious race, and that they are running in a place that isn’t implacably red.
+How we assess both of these things involves a very intensive analysis, one we've continually honed over two decades.
+In short, we want to see that a candidate is running a serious campaign and that they are running in a place that isn't implacably red.
 It does us no good to endorse a candidate who refuses to raise money, for instance, or who is running in a district no Democrat could ever hope to carry.
-At the very least, someone we endorse has to be capable of putting a scare into their opponent and forcing Republicans to spend money where they otherwise wouldn’t.
+At the very least, someone we endorse has to be capable of putting a scare into their opponent and forcing Republicans to spend money where they otherwise wouldn't.